1930 United States Senate election in Massachusetts: Declined

+In 1929, growing opposition formed against renominating Frederick Gillett for a second term.
+Former governor Alvan Fuller publicly announced that he would oppose Gillett's nomination and insisted that other Republican candidates would also enter the primary.
+Party insiders sought to avoid a contentious primary, fearing that it would increase the chances of a loss to the Democratic Party.
+In December 1929, Gillett announced his retirement, citing old age.
+Calvin Coolidge was speculated as a potential candidate, and Eben Draper Jr. announced plans to run.

+On February 18, Fuller announced his intention to personally run for the seat.
+Fuller publicly opposed any pre-primary convention, accusing the Republican Party state committee of being a "corrupt outfit."
+He also declared his opposition to Republican senators William Scott Vare and Hiram Bingham III, who had both been censured by the Senate.

+On March 13, former senator William Butler formally announced a campaign, running as an unreserved, "bone-dry" supporter of prohibition.

 Campaign

-Citing old age, Senator Frederick Gillett announced his retirement in December 1929.
-Alvan Fuller and Calvin Coolidge were speculated as potential candidates, and Eben S. Draper Jr. announced his plans to run for the open seat.

-Alvan Fuller announced his intention to run on February 18, in response to a call by Joseph Simon, chairman of the Salem Republican Committee.
-Fuller entered on the heels of his opposition to any pre-primary convention, accusing the Republican State Committee of being a "corrupt outfit" which was headed for defeat in November.
-He also declared his opposition to Republicans William Scott Vare and Hiram Bingham III, who had both been censured by the Senate.

-Former Senator William Morgan Butler was made his campaign formal on March 13, running as an unreserved "bone-dry" supporter of prohibition.

-In March, the divide between Butler and Draper over the prohibition of alcohol took shape.
+By March 1930, the campaign had shaped around a divide between Butler and Draper over prohibition.
 Draper announced his unequivocal opposition to prohibition, including the repeal of the Eighteenth Amendment to the United States Constitution, on March 26.
 Butler soon criticized Draper for changing his position and failing to uphold the Constitution.
 As the campaign went on, Butler de-emphasized his position on prohibition, instead focusing on his support for business in the wake of the 1929 stock market crash.

 In the campaign's final week, Constance Williams, the daughter of the late Senator Henry Cabot Lodge, accused Butler of politically abusing her late father in his final years.
 After Butler publicly claimed to have been friendly with Senator Lodge and declared himself Lodge's ideal successor, Williams publicly denounced Butler's candidacy and claimed Butler held a long grudge against her father stemming from his defeat of Butler's preferred candidate, William W. Crapo, in the 1893 Senate election.